 March 26-27, 2015

 Mark your calendars for This Way to Sustainability Conference X ~ Thursday - Friday, March 26, 27, 2015.
-We are now accepting conference proposals.
-If you would like to speak at This Way to Sustainability Conference X, please submit your proposals by Friday, October 31, 2014.
+The conference proposal submission deadline was FRIDAY, OCTOBER 31, 2014.

 VIEW previous This Way to Sustainability Conference highlights!

 This Way to Sustainability Conference focuses on factors that allow communities and individuals to prepare for a dynamic future, one with uncertain, but generally increasing, socio-ecological stresses.
 We will explore opportunities to enhance community and individual well-being, and the resources needed to do so.